Seba-Alawneh/maze/README.md

 ### How AI was used

-We used Claude (Anthropic) as a debugging and code-review assistant throughout this project, specifically for:
+We used Claude (Anthropic) as a support assistant throughout this project, specifically for:

-- **Diagnosing a visual bug**: the solution path sometimes covered most of the maze, hiding the "42" pattern.
-Claude helped trace this to the choice of generation algorithm (Recursive Backtracker) rather than a logic error, by running controlled experiments comparing solution path lengths across many random generations.
-- **Proposing and implementing the fix**: switching to Randomized Prim's Algorithm, including fixing a connectivity regression this introduced (the "42" cells being wrongly treated as real connected neighbors), and later simplifying that fix to avoid adding any new class methods or attributes.
-- **Reviewing the config loader** against the subject's list of mandatory keys, which caught that `PERFECT` was missing from the required-keys validation.
-- **Auditing docstring coverage** across all classes (`Cell`, `MazeGenerator`, `Config`, `TerminalRenderer`) against PEP 257 and writing the missing ones.
-- **Drafting this README.md** and the `.gitignore` file.
+- **Understanding the project as a whole**: helping us get a clear picture of the subject's requirements before starting, and how the different pieces (generation, solving, rendering, configuration) fit together.
+- **Splitting roles between us**: helping us divide the work into a sensible split (generation/ solving vs. rendering/configuration/CLI) based on the scope of each part.
+- **Fixing a handful of `flake8` and `mypy --strict` issues**: a small number of linting and strict type-checking errors that came up during the project-wide code-quality pass.

-All AI-suggested changes were reviewed, tested (including automated connectivity/path-length checks across dozens of random mazes), and understood by us before being committed.
-The core program logic, structure, and initial implementation are our own work.
+All AI-suggested changes were reviewed, tested, and understood by us before being committed.
+The core program logic, structure, and implementation are our own work.

 ## Team and Project Management

 ### Roles

 Work was split by module, with a lot of cross-review and mutual debugging rather than